Home

 Grading, Abbreviations and Terminology

 "White Label" or "DJ Promo Labels" indicates that the item has a special and distinct label to identify it as a promotional pressing.
 These pressings were usually the first pressed and were then sent to radio stations and reviewers to promote the release.
 As such, the labels took particular care with their promotional pressings, and often made extraordinary efforts to ensure they put their best foot forward.
 Sometimes this meant using higher grades of vinyl, special handling, or even replacing the stampers more quickly.
 But in any case, the special labels are often much rarer than the regular stock copies and are often highly prized in the collecting world.
-In some cases, promotional pressings may significantly differ from the regular pressings with the inclusion of songs deleted before the regular run of records or after the first initial run of copies, irregular artwork, monophonic pressings, etc. 7 inch vinyl promo singles were usually issued as M/S promos, indicating that one side contained the track being promoted in mono, with the stereo version on the reverse.
-Special promotional artwork often can boost the price of an item significantly compared to it's "stock" or standard issue.
+In some very rare cases, promotional pressings may significantly differ from the regular pressings with the inclusion of songs deleted before the regular run of records or after the first initial run of copies, irregular artwork, monophonic pressings, etc. 7 inch vinyl promo singles were usually issued as M/S (mono/stereo) promos, indicating that one side contained the track being promoted in mono, with the stereo version on the reverse.
+Special promotional artwork can sometimes be on offer as well.

-Promotional Posters were created solely for use in promoting the items in the retail outlets.
+Promotional Posters are found only on my eBay site here These were created solely for use in promoting the items in the retail outlets.
 Promo posters often featured the album cover artwork and alternate graphics, text and photos, and are highly prized as they were never intended for the consumer market.
 Printed in extremely small runs, these items were supposed to be destroyed after their use in a record store, and in most cases that's exactly what happened.
 Finding NM or VG+ promotional posters from the 70's and even the 80's is becoming harder and harder with each passing day, as those that survived have often spent significant time tacked up in a dorm room and carry significant wear and damage from inattention or improper storage.

 • 7 = 7 inch